Camera controls

 The arc's orbit center can be set to one of two modes: Selection, and molecule center.
 If the Orbit sel button in the camera section of the UI is selected, the selected atom or bond (if there is one) will always be the orbit center.
 So, you can right click an atom to change the orbit center.
 The camera won't snap to the new orbit when you do this, but it will the next time you change the camera position, i.e. with the mouse or keyboard.
 If Orbit sel isn't selected, the active molecule's centroid will be the orbit center.

-The Arc camera is convenient for small molecules, as you can usually see the whole molecule's structure at once.
+The Arc camera is convenient for viewing a single small molecule, as you can usually see the whole molecule's structure at once.
 For example, ligands and other small organic molecules.

 Hotkeys